Sciencethebird/CGI_Lab_Programming_HW/p23/README.md

     |     | <-- stack pointer
     +-----+
     ```
-    - after the function is finished (return), the stack pointer points back to the starting location.
+    - After the function is finished (return), the stack pointer points back to the starting location.
 The memory will look something like this:
     ```
     +-----+
     |  a  | <-- stack pointer